FantasyPros Accuracy Award

 Nico Collins is locked in as Houston’s No. 1 WR.
 But Stefon Diggs is gone, and Tank Dell is expected to miss the entire season after December’s multi-ligament knee injury.

-That leaves Higgins as the clear favorite for the other outside receiver spot opposite Collins.
+That leaves Higgins as the clear favorite to emerge as the other outside receiver opposite Collins.
 Higgins certainly has the frame at 6’4 and 214 pounds and ran 71% of his routes at Iowa State from the outside.

 Counting on a Stroud Bounce Back